 Many people are allergic to the lactose (milk sugar) or the casein (the milk protein) in milk.
 The practice of fermenting or souring milk partially breaks down lactose and predigests casein.
 They are far more digestible.
 If you can find unpasteurized dairy products that are high quality all the better, because the enzymes and many vitamins and minerals haven't been destroyed by heat.
 If you drink milk try to find milk from cows that have not been fed hormones.

 Processed cheeses (in cans or boxes and full of preservatives) contain emulsifiers, extenders, phosphates and hydrogenated oils and should be avoided.
-On an insulin resistance diet eat only a small amount of natural, good quality cheese.
+On an insulin resistance diet eat a small amount of natural, good quality cheese.

 An insulin resistance diet will not include any hydrogenated oils.
 These are cheap, rancid oils that are subjected to high heat and high pressure.
 Then they have dyes and other tiny metal particles added to get the thick consistency.
 This chemical transformation makes a trans fat and it is highly toxic.
 These are the margarines and shortenings.
 Avoid these like the plague.
-Use olive oil or coconut oil for sauté.
+Use virgin olive oil or coconut oil for sauté.
 You only need 1 – 2 teaspoons.

 Use lots of seasonings and spices and minimize salt but do eat some but be sure it's unprocessed.
 Yes, salt gets over processed too I am sorry to say!
 Commercial salt is highly refined and is the product of a chemical and high temperature industrial process.
 All the good minerals are removed and several harmful additives, including aluminum compounds are added.
 You need the iodine and sodium and other trace minerals you get from sea salt.